BSC-ES/pyhanami/README.md

 )
 ```

 The `bimodal_ISO` method spatially plots the first two EEOFs for MJO and BSISO by default; this can be turned off by passing the argument `plot_eeofs=False`.
 Besides, the central longitude for the spatial EEOF plots is set to 0º by default; this can be modified with the argument `clon`.
-Finally, if `years_pc` is not passed as an argument, no PCs are plotted.
+Finally, if `years_pc` is not passed as an argument, no PCs are plotted, but they are still computed for all the years present in the dataset.

 #### General considerations: